Everyday beauty, countries and people

 I borrowed this book by an early 1900s author who encouraged people to look for beauty in everyday objects — perhaps he was the inspiration for Muji Found.

-One essay is addressed to the Korean people; the author was unhappy with the recent Japanese annexation of Korea.
+One essay is addressed to the Korean people; the author was unhappy with Japanese annexation of Korea.
 It is said this essay made many denounce the author as a Korea apologist and a traitor.

 Talking about Korea, Whenever I read a book about Pyongyang, I miss the cold noodles (Raengmyon, 랭면), more so in July/August, you need this dish to beat the heat.